As we all know, blackouts happen to everyone…eventually.

 In general, bigger VA numbers provide longer run-times…which is the number of minutes you have to shut down your computer after a power outage.

-So what I recommend here is….to choose a UPS with the highest possible VA rating within your budget.
+So what I recommend here is….to choose an uniterruptible power supply with the highest possible VA rating within your budget.

 For home-use, the numbers typically range from 200VA – 1500VA.
 And on average, this generally results in a minimum of 5-10 minutes of backup power.